KorayUlusan/make-pdf/README.md

 - Add the executable to your `$PATH`.

-You will probably want to change the default paths in the executable.
+You will probably want to change the default paths and hardcoded names (I need to change those) in the executable.
 You're welcome to do so.

 ## License